Public disclosure of potential COI in research

 • The outcome of the research could or “could appear to” negatively affect competitors of the company in which you have a financial interest

-Public disclosure of financial interests is required in any public presentation of data from research related to (or appears to be related to) an outside interest.
+Public disclosure of financial interests is required in any public presentation of data from research related to (or appearing to be related to) an outside interest.
 It is the responsibility of each author/presenter with a financial interest to ensure public disclosures are included in relevant publications and presentations.

 *Public presentations include conferences, lectures, and any other speaking engagements, journal articles, including review articles, letters to the editor, etc.